Stephen Bollenbach: 1986: Holiday Corp.

-He then served as chief financial officer and a member of the board of directors of Holiday Corporation from 1986 to 1990.
+He then was chief financial officer and a member of the board of directors of Holiday Corporation from 1986 to 1990.
 Holiday Inns, Inc. was renamed "Holiday Corporation" in 1985 to reflect the growth of the company's brands, including Harrah's Entertainment, Embassy Suites Hotels, Crowne Plaza, Homewood Suites, and Hampton Inn.
 In 1988, Holiday Corporation was purchased by UK-based Bass PLC (the owners of the Bass beer brand).
 During his time at Holiday, Bollenbach helped prevent Trump from using a leveraged buyout to take over the hotel chain.

 1990–1992: Trump Organization

-After a brief stint with Promus Companies (a corporate spin-off affiliated with Caesars Entertainment and Harrah's Entertainment) in 1990, Bollenbach became the first CFO of the Trump Organization in 1990 while Allen Weisselberg served under him as comptroller.
+After a brief stint with Promus Companies (a corporate spin-off affiliated with Caesars Entertainment and Harrah's Entertainment) in 1990, Bollenbach became the first CFO of the Trump Organization in 1990 while Allen Weisselberg worked under him as comptroller.